uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 If you already have a degree and want to spend as much time as possible in practical learning, you can find a training programme led by a school or group of schools.

-You'll only spend about about a fifth of your time in academic learning.
+You'll only spend about about a fifth of your time in academic learning (for example, written assignments).

 Many courses even give you a PGCE or PGDE - an academic qualification which you can use towards masters credits.